intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/tensorflow-support.md

-## **Loading a Tensorflow model from Tensorflow model file**
+## **Loading a Tensorflow model into BigDL**

-If you have a pre-trained Tensorflow model saved in a ".pb" file.
-You can load it into BigDL.
+If you have a pre-trained Tensorflow model saved in a ".pb" file, you can load it into BigDL.

 For more information on how to generate